The implementation strategy “Shaping the course of digitisation”

 Telecommunications regulation in particular can provide strong incentives for private-sector investment in new gigabit networks.
 The Federal Government is working in Brussels to ensure that the new framework for European telecommunications law offers sufficient scope for pro-investment incentive mechanisms for cooperation on the roll-out, and the best possible use should be made of this in the forthcoming revision of national legislation.

 Driving forward digital inclusion and skills development

-The focus is no longer exclusively on helping people gain access to the internet, but on securing an adequate supply of skilled workers and on digital inclusion.
-At the 2016 IT Summit, the Federal Ministry for Economic Affairs and Energy presented a paper on digital education outlining how digital learning and skills development are to be enshrined across the entire education chain.
+The focus is no longer exclusively on helping people gain access to the internet, but on securing an adequate supply of skilled workers and on digital integration.
+At the 2016 National IT Summit, the Federal Ministry for Economic Affairs and Energy presented a paper on digital education outlining how digital learning and skills development are to be enshrined across the entire education chain.